adobe-dmeservices/bridge-photo-gallery/README.md

-# Bridge Photo Gallery Generator
+# Adobe® Bridge Photo Gallery Generator

 A professional Adobe Bridge extension that generates responsive HTML photo galleries directly from your Bridge workspace.
 This ZXP extension allows users to select images from Bridge, configure advanced layout options, and generate complete web galleries with HTML, CSS, JavaScript, and optimized images with intelligent metadata extraction.